OWASP/owasp-mastg/Document/0x06d-Testing-Data-Storage.md

 Notice that the base address of the underlying value changes with each string operation.
 Here is the problem: To securely erase the sensitive information from memory, we don't want to simply change the value of the variable; we want to change the actual content of the memory allocated for the current value.
 Swift doesn't offer such a function.

 Swift collections (`Array`, `Set`, and `Dictionary`), on the other hand, may be acceptable if they collect primitive data types such as `char` or `int` and are defined as mutable (i.e., as variables instead of constants), in which case they are more or less equivalent to a primitive array (such as `char []`).
-These collections provide safe memory management, which can result in unidentified copies of the sensitive data in memory if the collection needs to copy the underlying buffer to a different location to extend it.
+These collections provide memory management, which can result in unidentified copies of the sensitive data in memory if the collection needs to copy the underlying buffer to a different location to extend it.

-Using mutable Objective-C data types, such as `NSMutableString`, may also be acceptable, but these types have the same "safe memory" issue as Swift collections.
+Using mutable Objective-C data types, such as `NSMutableString`, may also be acceptable, but these types have the same memory issue as Swift collections.
 Pay attention when using Objective-C collections; they hold data by reference, and only Objective-C data types are allowed.
 Therefore, we are looking, not for a mutable collection, but for a collection that references mutable objects.

 As we've seen so far, using Swift or Objective-C data types requires a deep understanding of the language implementation.
 Furthermore, there has been some core re-factoring in between major Swift versions, resulting in many data types' behavior being incompatible with that of other types.
 To avoid these issues, we recommend using primitive data types whenever data needs to be securely erased from memory.